tomeryeh/demo/arrow-hero/tutorial.md

 ### Events and dispatch

 Each time something happens in this demo, like when someone is throwing a malus to the other player, or (dis)connexions, we must have a way to tell it to other players.
-That is really easy with Kuzzle, like in this demo where each events are stored into Kuzzle via persistent documents and are propagated thanks to the subscription to those documents.
+It is really easy with Kuzzle, like in this demo where each events are stored into Kuzzle via persistent documents and are propagated thanks to the subscription to those documents.

-To throw an event to the room, you can do like in the demo :
+To throw an event to the room, you can do like in the demo:

 ```javascript
   /**